Università della Svizzera italiana: Communication, Culture and Society

 The Faculty of Communication, Culture and Society is headed by dean Luca M. Visconti.
-It is the third largest faculty of USI with 763 students enrolled in the autumn semester 2018-2019.
+It is the third largest faculty of USI with 763 students enrolled in the autumn semester 2018–2019.
 Topics of research and teaching include Media, new media and journalism, Marketing, Corporate Communication, Public communication, Philosophy, Healthcare communication, Information and communication technologies, Education and Tourism.

 The faculty includes the Master program in Philosophy whose areas of research are mainly: Metaphysics, Philosophy of Science, Philosophy of Mind, Ancient Philosophy and Medieval Philosophy.
 It is directed by Kevin Mulligan and some of its teaching professors are Francesco Berto, Tim Crane, Paolo Crivelli, Katalin Farkas, Kit Fine, Kathrin Koslicki, John Marenbon, Anna Marmodoro, Tim Maudlin, Martine Nida-Rümelin, Pasquale Porro, Thomas Sattig, Peter Simons, Barry Smith and Achille Varzi.

 Informatics

-The Faculty of Informatics was founded by Mehdi Jazayeri and established in 2004.
+The Faculty of Informatics was founded by Mehdi Jazayeri and Alexander L. Wolf and established in 2004.
 The current dean is Professor Marc Langheinrich.
 It is ranked first in Europe for software engineering, according to CSrankings.

 First year students cover mathematical topics, computer architecture, networking, and fundamental concepts of programming.
-A further course persists throughout the 3-year undergraduate curriculum.
+A further course persists throughout the three-year undergraduate curriculum.

 Students are expected to learn about a wide variety of topics, from big O notation and calculus, through networking protocols and layers, to computer architecture.
 A variety of programming languages are used.
 Programming is introduced through Scheme and functional programming throughout the first semester, in parallel with the computer architecture course (which uses MIPS assembly).
 Later on, C, Java, and JavaScript are used.
 The curriculum puts a strong emphasis on teamwork, with a major group project happening at the end of every semester.

 Master topics include Software Design, Software Architecture, Dependable Distributed Systems, Embedded System Design (see ALaRI), Artificial intelligence (the first AI Master in Switzerland, with IDSIA), Applied Informatics.

 The Institute of Computational Science (ICS), a research unit of the Faculty, was founded in 2008 and is directed by Professor Rolf Krause.
-The Institute is the result of the vision of USI to become a new scientific and educational centre for Computational Science in Switzerland.
-The Institute offers research and teaching in Mathematical Modeling, Numerical Simulation, and High Performance Computing.
+The institute is the result of the vision of USI to become a new scientific and educational centre for Computational Science in Switzerland.
+The institute offers research and teaching in Mathematical Modeling, Numerical Simulation, and High Performance Computing.
 The ICS hosts seven research groups which focus on advanced computing in computational science, high-performance methods for numerical simulation in science, medicine and engineering, computational time series analysis, computational shape analysis, multiscale and multiphysics models in computational biology, computational modeling of cardiac electrophysiology, and the simulation of biological and physical systems.
 With Michele Parrinello, one of the pioneers of the whole field of Computational science and co-developer of the widely used Car–Parrinello molecular dynamics method, is affiliated with the ICS.
 The Computational Science Master of Science graduate program at the ICS, directed by Olaf Schenk and Ernst Wit, emphasizes a mathematical and methodological framework as well as an application-oriented education in Informatics and Software Engineering.